TechGorilla/ContainerHub/README.md

 # ContainerHub
 Catalogue of different tested container builds. \
-Docker is used for the operations.
+Docker is as the container runtime.

-## Docker commands Cheatsheet
+## Docker command Cheatsheet
 - [](#)
   - [](#)
     - [Images](#images)